Commercial Property Insurance Quote Comparison

 Commercial contents insurance

-Whereas buildings insurance covers bricks and mortar, commercial contents insurance covers what’s inside the building from fire, flood or theft.
+Whereas buildings insurance covers bricks and mortar, commercial contents insurance covers what’s inside the buildings from fire, flood or theft.

 • Flooring and lighting